 Koa is arguably the most spectacular hardwood in the world.
 There is no other wood that posses the level of chatoyancy as Koa wood.
 Chatoyant means “varying in color when seen in different lights of from different angles.”

-Koa’s high price is also a results of being endemic to Hawaii; it doesn’t grow anywhere else in the world and it is predominantly harvested only from dead or decaying trees, making it even more rare.
+Koa’s high price is also a result of being endemic to Hawaii; it doesn’t grow anywhere else in the world and it is predominantly harvested only from dead or decaying trees, making it even rarer.

 Having been witness to the beauty of the Koa tree and the honor working with the lumber it produces, I feel privileged to act as a steward and keep the species alive and thriving through the efforts of our conservation program at the Koawood Ranch.